1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 ---

 ## Y-Axis
 The Y-axis of both the **Go** and the **Neo** is belt driven (6mm wide).
 You can adjust the tension of the belt by using the knob at the front side of the aluminum profile where the bed is guided onto.
-The bedmount itself has v-slot wheels which are running in the v-slot of the aluminum profile.
+The x-shaped plate for the bedmount itself has v-slot wheels which are running in the v-slot of the aluminum profile.
 The following picture shows the aluminum profile of the y-axis with the knob for adjusting the belt tension at the front.

 ![Y-axis knob](../assets/images/y-axis_knob_web.jpg)